ANSHURAJ11/LAMMPSatOU/README.md

    - `MoNbTi_A_atom.eam.alloy`, which is the interatomic potential file and can be downloaded from [this page](https://github.com/wrj2018/Intermetallics_2020)

 Then on OSCER, create a new directory in your \$HOME.
-Say the directory is named oscer_gsfe.
+Say the directory is named `oscer_gsfe`.
 The command is

 `mkdir oscer_gsfe`

-Then upload, via Filezilla, the five files from your local computer to oscer_gsfe on OSCER.
+Then upload, via Filezilla, the five files from your local computer to `oscer_gsfe` on OSCER.

 Then, in your terminal emulator, type